Listed companies working on COVID-19 vaccines and treatments

 In late January it announced it was working towards the development of a vaccine for COVID-19 through its Janssen Pharmaceutical Companies while collaborating with healthcare regulators.
 While the company's share price has fallen around 20% since the February peak along with other major companies, in the last week it has rebounded by more than 10%.

-US biotech Moderna is focused on the development of new drugs through stem-cell technology and is one of the first in the world to begin human testing trials for a COVID-19 vaccine.
+Moderna is one of the frontrunners to launch a COVID-19 vaccine.
+The US biotech is focused on the development of new drugs through stem-cell technology and was one of the first in the world to begin human testing trials for a COVID-19 vaccine.

-Its share price has jumped by more than 100% (16 April) since COVID-19 became a global pandemic as governments in Europe and the US offered large funding rounds in support of its efforts to find a vaccine.
+Its share price has rallied since COVID-19 became a global pandemic as governments in Europe and the US offered large funding rounds in support of its efforts to find a vaccine.

 On April 16 the company announced it was a receiving a US$483 million government grant to accelerate the development and large-scale production of a coronavirus vaccine.
-As of August 2020, Moderna had entered Stage 3 human trials and was one of the frontrunners in the vaccine race.
+In August 2020, Moderna had entered Stage 3 human trials.

 Inovio is a US biopharmaceutical company that develops treatments for infectious diseases and cancers.